wechaty/plugin-contrib/README.md

 ### v0.6 (Jun 9, 2020)

 1. New Plugins: `OneToManyRoomConnector`, `ManyToOneRoomConnector`, and `ManyToManyRoomConnector`.
-1. New Plugins: `FriendshipAccepter` for setting to accept friendship automatically.
+1. New Plugin: `FriendshipAccepter` for setting to accept friendship automatically.
+1. New Plugin: `RoomInviter` for invite user to rooms with `password`, `rule`, and `welcome` options support.

 ### v0.4 (May 2020)